dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

     8074:   e12fff1e    bx  lr
 ```

-I did the change in two steps to make it easier to check correctness.
-  1. inline the assembly, but still s

 To do the change, I took most of this code and:
   1. Inlined all the assembly instructions other than the
      "bx lr" in the assembly trampoline `interrupt-asm.S:interrupt`
-  2. Cut down the registers saved and restored to just those needed
+  2. Cut down the registers saved and restored to just the two the code
-     (two).
+     needed.

 After doing so I got almost a 40% improvement!